stephengold/LbjExamples/README.md

 2. apps: sample applications referred to in the tutorial, written in [Java]
 3. kotlin-apps: sample applications ported to [Kotlin]

-The sample applications utilize [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].
+or visualization, many of the sample applications utilize [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].

 Complete source code is provided under